 What method are the group coaches using to bring about all of these benefits, so consistently over time?

 People, by nature, love a simple answer.
 A magic formula or silver bullet that cuts to the chase.
 There is no simple answer.
 This isn’t only about methodology.
 In fact, it is through patience and time, that members discover the growth and evolution of their own new found skills, mindsets, and attributes.

-Perhaps the biggest takeaway is the realization that consistency with purpose is the winning strategy for long term goal planning and commitment.
+Perhaps the biggest takeaway is the realization that consistency to purpose is the winning strategy for long-term goal planning and commitment.

 Just think of how much any life benefits from this, especially in times where the addiction to moment by moment dopamine hits dominates our interactions with devices and media outlets.